santander-group-europe/programoffice/README.md

 ---

-# Welcome Santander InnerSource Program Office!
+# Welcome to the Santander InnerSource Program Office!

 The **Santander InnerSource Program Office (ISPO)** focuses on providing help to projects and teams through their journey towards adopting open source development practices internally in the bank.